woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 1.12.3 - 2022-04-05 =
+* Fix - Shipping times section not showing up and unable to proceed through the Setup Merchant Center flow.

 = 1.12.2 - 2022-04-05 =
 * Add - Unit test for AdsConversionAction.
 * Add - Unit test for AdsReport.